CTET Language I and Language II: a strategy that actually scores

 A CTET Language I and Language II strategy: what each paper really tests, why pedagogy of language is the scoring half, and a prep plan for both papers.

 The language sections are where confident candidates quietly lose marks.
 "I know English" or "I know Hindi" feels like enough, so these papers get no dedicated study, and then the pedagogy-of-language questions, which are not about knowing the language at all, take the marks.
-This strategy explains what Language I and Language II really test and how to prepare both efficiently, for either CTET paper.
+What decides your score in Language I and Language II is trained comprehension speed plus a working grasp of how language is acquired and taught, and neither of those arrives with fluency.

-Before the plan, one honest note: the exact number of questions, the marking scheme, and the list of language options are in the official notification at ctet.nic.in.
-This post is about how to prepare, not the numbers.
+The exact number of questions, the marking scheme, and the list of language options you may choose from are in the official notification at ctet.nic.in.
+Confirm all three there before you build a timetable around them.

-What Language I and Language II actually test
+What CTET Language I and Language II actually test

 • Language I is your medium of instruction, the language you will teach in.
 It emphasises proficiency and, crucially, the pedagogy of language, how language and reading are taught and how comprehension develops.